End-to-end-provenance/provDebugR/wiki/debug.view.md

 Additionally, a data frame showing what the function has opened will be returned, which contains the following columns:
-* name: The name of the variable or file being viewed.
+* `name` The name of the variable or file being viewed.
-* startLine: The line number the variable or file is associated with.
+* `startLine` The line number the variable or file is associated with.
-* scriptNum: The script number the variable or file is associated with.
+* `scriptNum` The script number the variable or file is associated with.
+* `scriptName` The name of the script the variable or file is associated with.
-* title: The title of the variable or file when viewed.
+* `title` The title of the variable or file when viewed.
-*  notes: Will display PARTIAL if the variable is a partial snapshot, or indicate that the provenance directory or a file is not found.
+* `notes` Will display PARTIAL if the variable is a partial snapshot, or indicate that the provenance directory or a file is not found.
 		  NA otherwise.